GlowingRain/osu-move/README.md

 _...or just use the script where you downloaded it to._

+The `osu! directory | OSU_DIR` must be **an absolute path for this to work**, I have no idea why it didn't work with strings, unar was unable to find the directory in the first place.

 ```
 OPTIONS
 	 -b (beatmaps)    will move every file that is a beatmap file (osz)